burzumishi/xenesis/README.md

 **Xenesis** uses basic shell tools, it's simple and fully customizable!

+Administrators will execute tasks on remote hosts with a single command line.

 Remote administration of tasks, is done trought Remote Admin Layer (RAL) Plugins.